Stability of Weighted Norm Inequalities: Introduction

 and we refer to such operators as \emph{Calder\'{o}n-Zygmund operators}.
 Note in particular that a Calder\'{o}n-Zygmund operator $T$ is bounded on unweighted $L^{2}\left( \mathbb{R}^{n}\right) $ by definition.
 Following \cite[(39) on page 210]{Ste2}, we say that a Calder\'{o}n-Zygmund operator $T$ is \emph{elliptic in the sense of Stein} if there is a unit vector $\mathbf{u}_{0}\in\mathbb{R}^{n}$ and a constant $c>0$ such that

 where $K\left( x,y\right) $ is the kernel of $T$.

+Note that a function $\mathcal{F}$ being $\mathcal{X}$-stable means the estimate (\ref{FG}) holds across \emph{all} measure pairs and \emph{all} functions in the class $\mathcal{X}$, while to show a function $\mathcal{F}$ is \emph{not} $\mathcal{X}$-stable, it suffices to construct \emph{ a sequence} of measure pairs and \emph{ a sequence } of functions in $\mathcal{X}$ for which the arguments of $\mathcal{G}$ in (\ref{FG}) remain bounded, but $\mathcal{F}$ diverges to $\infty$, i.e., (\ref{FG}) fails for any choice of $\mathcal{G}$.
+For this last point, in this paper we will always prove instability via this last strategy.
+In this paper, we consider norms as in (\ref{two weight norm}) for $p=q=2$.

 \begin{theorem} The two weight operator norms for individual Riesz transforms $R_{j}$, and more generally any Stein elliptic Calder\'{o}n-Zygmund operator, are biLipschitz stable on $\mathcal{S}_{A_{\infty}}$.
-The individual Riesz transforms, as well as iterated Riesz tranforms of odd order, are not even \emph{rotationally} stable on $\mathcal{S}_{\operatorname*{doub}}$, and even when the measures have doubling constants $C_{\operatorname*{doub}}$ arbitrarily close to $2^{n}$. \end{theorem}
+The individual Riesz transforms, as well as iterated Riesz transforms of odd order, are not even \emph{rotationally} stable on $\mathcal{S}_{\operatorname*{doub}}$, and even when the measures are restricted to have doubling constants $C_{\operatorname*{doub}}$ arbitrarily close to $2^{n}$. \end{theorem}

+In fact, we can prove the following stronger rotational instability for iterated Riesz transforms of odd order, which in particular shows that instability can hold for rotations arbitrarily close to the identity.

+\begin{theorem} Iterated Riesz transforms of odd order are unstable on $\mathcal{S}_{\operatorname*{doub}}$ under a set of rotations having full measure. \end{theorem}